Benunc/better-click-to-tweet/readme.txt

 == Changelog ==

+= 4.8 =
+* made span classes filterable, so that other developers don't hate me when they try to do things.

 = 4.7.1 =
 * updated links throughout the back end of the plugin to send me money, for people who are into that sort of thing.
 Shoutout to https://givewp.com for the SWEET donation integration on my site.